-The Commission's Deputy Director is the initial point of contact for issues related to First Year Site Visits.
+The Commission's Oversight Specialists are the initial points of contact for issues related to First Year Site Visits.
 As the visit date approaches, the Commission will assign a Site Visit Team Leader to your school and will work with the School to develop a schedule for the days of the visit.
-The schedule will include classroom visits, interviews, time for document review and time to debrief with school leaders and other staff.
-In the weeks leading up to the visit, the School's primary contact will be the assigned Site Visit Team Leader, though schools should always feel free to contact the Deputy Director with questions or concerns that the Team Leader may be unable to address.
+The schedule will include classroom visits, interviews, time and time to debrief with school leaders and other staff.
+In the weeks leading up to the visit, the School's primary contact will be the assigned Site Visit Team Leader, though schools should always feel free to contact an Oversight Specialist with questions or concerns that the Team Leader may be unable to address.